Mossoviet

+History

 Initial period

-The first meeting of the Moscow Soviet of Workers’ Deputies occurred on 1 March, 1917.
+The first meeting of the Moscow Soviet of Workers’ Deputies occurred on 1 March 1917.
 The meeting was initially attended by 52 delegates from various factories, cooperative societies and trade unions.
-However when the meeting was reconvened in the evening after a short adjournment, the meeting had swollen to over six hundred delegates.
+However, when the meeting was reconvened in the evening after a short adjournment, the meeting had swollen to over six hundred delegates.
 An executive committee of 44 members was created under the leadership of Lev Khinchuk a member of the Menshevik faction of the Russian Social Democratic Labour Party.

 After the Bolshevik seizure of power

 Between 1918 and 1941, these two administrations were perceived as two distinct, although related, bodies.
 The Mossovet (Imeni Mossoveta) title was appended to the names of different institutions as an honorary title ("in the name of Mossovet") referring to 1917 events, i.e.